-During 2020 and 2021 (prior to the closing of the Business Combination), FF's estimated fair value of its Class A Ordinary Shares remained relatively consistent, fluctuating between \$2.449 per share as of March 31, 2020 ("March 2020 valuation") and \$2.767 per share as of January 20, 2021 ("January 2021 valuation").
+FF considered various objective and subjective factors to During 2020 and 2021 (prior to the Closing of the Business Combination), FF's estimated fair value of its Class A Ordinary Shares remained relatively consistent, fluctuating between \$2.449 per share as of March 31, 2020 ("March 2020 valuation") and \$2.767 per share as of January 20, 2021 ("January 2021 valuation").
 As of April 20, 2021, FF's estimated fair value of its Class A Ordinary Shares was \$7.948 ("April 2021 valuation").
 In order to estimate the fair value of FF's Class A Ordinary Stock, FF utilized more than one valuation approach.
 The March 2020 valuation was completed prior to the contemplation of the Business Combination.
 As such, income and market approaches were utilized in estimating the fair value.
-The January 2021 valuation and April 2021 valuation used a Hybrid Method, applying a probability-weighted expected return method ("PWERM") to weight the indicated equity value determined under the option pricing model, income, and market approaches for the scenario in which the Business Combination does not close, and the equity value implied by the planned Business Combination.
+The January 2021 valuation and April 2021 valuation used a Hybrid Method, applying a probability-weighted expected return method ("PWERM") to weight the indicated equity value determined under the option pricing model, income, and Prices, privileges, powers, preferences, and rights of market approaches for the scenario in which the Business Combination does not close, and the equity value implied by the planned Business Combination.
 During 2020, FF experienced financial hardship and was unable to satisfy its liabilities, including payables in vendor trust, notes payable, and related party notes payable.
 Further, given these financial hardships, FF was unable to successfully achieve its strategic plans, including completing its manufacturing facility in Hanford or generating revenues from the sale of FF 91.
 Please refer to Key Factors Affecting Operating Results and Liquidity and Capital Resources and Going Concern within FF's Management's Discussion and Analysis of Financial Condition and Results of Operations for further details on FF's operations, capital resources, and going concern.